 While general dentists often refer their patients to a trusted orthodontist, you do not need a dentist referral in order to schedule your initial consultation with us.

 How Do I Schedule a Complimentary Consultation at Dr. Raineri Orthodontics

 If you are interested in orthodontic treatment for yourself or your teenager, give us a call at (315) 457-4900 or email us to set one up.
 Our front office staff will be happy to schedule one for you and they will request some basic information from you.

 What Happens at an Initial Consultation?

 An initial orthodontic consultation is a fact-finding appointment.
-You will fill out some light paperwork to help Drs.
-Raineri and DiCosimo understand your oral health history and get a good idea of your treatment goals.
+You will fill out some light paperwork to help Dr. Raineri understand your oral health history and get a good idea of your treatment goals.
 We will take x-rays to get a complete picture of what’s going on in the patient’s mouth unless the patient can provide recent x-rays from the general dentist.
-Drs.
-Raineri or DiCosimo will then perform an examination of the mouth to see how the teeth align and perform.
+Dr. Raineri will then perform an examination of the mouth to see how the teeth align and perform.

 Once all the information has been gathered, it will be time to start discussing treatment options, including an estimation of how long the treatment will take and a quote of the cost of treatment.
 If the appointment is for a minor child, a parent or legal guardian must be present.

 Won’t My Teeth Straighten Out Over Time?

 Unfortunately, no. In fact, teeth tend to grow more crooked with age, not less.
 Biting down with poorly aligned teeth can encourage them to shift even farther from their ideal position.